eiji03aero/claudecode.vim/README.md

 # claudecode.vim

-Yeah, everyone left vim for neovim...
-What can I say?
+Yeah, everyone left vim for neovim ... so what can I say?
 A Vim plugin that integrates Claude Code CLI with Vim, providing seamless interaction between the editor and Claude's AI capabilities.

 Heavily inspired by: https://github.com/coder/claudecode.nvim